- 1 cup butter, softened

 - 1/2 teaspoon salt

-- In large bowl, cream the butter and sugars until light and fluffy.
-Combine the flour, cornstarch and salt; gradually add to creamed mixture and mix well.
-Roll dough into a 15-in. x 2-in. x 1-in. rectangle; chill.
+- In large bowl, cream butter and sugars until light and fluffy.
+Combine flour, cornstarch and salt; gradually add to creamed mixture and mix well.
+Roll dough into a 15x2x1-in. rectangle; chill.

-- Cut into 1/4-in. slices; place on ungreased baking sheets.
+- Preheat oven to 325°.
+Cut into 1/4-in. slices; place 2 in. apart on ungreased baking sheets.
 Prick with a fork.
-Bake at 325° for 15-18 minutes.
-Don't overbake, cookies will not brown.
+Bake 10-12 minutes or until set.
 Remove to wire racks to cool.
 Yield: 5 dozen.